Accountants and Auditors

 While accountants are already required to complete continuous education requirements annually, their curriculums will now need to be updated to place a greater emphasis on the management of AI and quality assurance processes to ensure that these systems are performing at a level that meets International Accounting Standards.

-Timothy Blake (Low) says
+Timothy Blake (Low) 9 months ago

 The accounting process involves the ongoing objective analysis and assessment of financial statements.
 Objectivity requires accountants to base their findings solely on facts, free from personal biases or external influences.
 Despite the belief that machines and algorithms are unbiased, AI-generated outputs can still contain systematic errors due to human-created algorithms and potentially flawed datasets.
 Therefore, accountants must continuously monitor AI outputs to ensure decisions are fact-based and logically sound.